 7.3.1 Residents must be made aware of the regulatory framework for both dental and specialty practice and of the distinct role of regulatory authorities, provincial/national dental and dental specialty organizations.
 Faculty members should be encouraged to accept positions of responsibility in such organizations and their contributions should be supported and recognized by the program.

 - a.
 Describe how residents are made aware of the role of regulatory authorities. - b.
-Describe how residents are made aware of the role of provincial/national dental and dental specialty organizations. - c.
-Describe how faculty members participate in positions in these organizations and how their contributions are supported and recognized by the program.
+Describe how residents are made aware of the role of provincial/national dental and

 APPENDIX A Dental Specialty Assessment and Training Program